Blog

 • attempts to connect to a network resource (e.g., a network share),

-• logging into your Microsoft account,
+• signing in to your Microsoft account,

-• synchronization with network services,
+• synchronization with web services,

-• activation of Windows in a network environment.
+• activating Windows in a network environment.

 The full message usually reads:

-Solutions for error 0x800704CF – step by step
+Solutions for Error 0x800704CF – Step by Step

 1. Reset the TCP/IP network stack